EU hopeful Serbia builds unexpected alliance with Emirates

 Serbia has succeeded in drawing some investment from more obvious sources such as the EU, its traditional Slavic ally Russia and China, which much of the world is courting.

 However, the Socialist-led government's friendship with the Gulf came as a surprise.
-Until last year, Belgrade had only token relations with the UAE and bilateral trade totalled a mere 20 million euros (17.4 million pounds) in 2012.
+Until last year, Belgrade had only token relations with the UAE and bilateral trade totalled a mere 20 million euros ($28 million) in 2012.

 Now the talk is of billions of euros in loans and investments.
 "Serbia is diversifying the portfolio of investors to as many countries as possible...
 In addition to the EU, we have Russia with energy deals, China with infrastructure investments and now we have the Gulf," said Sasa Djogovic of Belgrade-based Institute for Market Research.